gd-speedruns/gd-speedruns.github.io/README.md

-# Geometry Dash Speedrunning Compedium
+# Geometry Dash Speedrunning Compendium
 This site aims to document all Geometry Dash speedrun data and knowledge.
 It can be used as a guide or just as reference material.

 **If you have any suggestions for anything that should be added/changed, or find something new, please contact lexicon25 (either submit an issue on [github.com](https://github.com/gd-speedruns/gd-speedruns.github.io/issues) or contact me elsewhere).
 This site is constantly under construction!**